Oil prices steady near year lows ahead of G20 and OPEC

 LONDON (Reuters) - Oil prices steadied on Tuesday, depressed by record Saudi production but supported by expectations that oil exporters would agree to cut output at an OPEC meeting next week.

-Oil prices have lost almost a third of their value since early October, weighed down by an emerging supply overhang and widespread financial market weakness.
+Oil prices are down by almost a third since early October, weighed down by an emerging supply overhang and widespread financial market weakness.

-“The oil price correction has become a rout of historic proportions,” U.S. investment bank Jefferies said in a note.

-“The negative price reaction is as severe as the 2008 financial crisis and the aftermath of the November 2015 OPEC meeting, when the group decided not to act in the face of a very over-supplied market,” the bank said.
+Prices rallied sharply on Monday, with Brent rising almost 2.9 percent, but the market has struggled to stay positive.

+“The energy complex is making a half-hearted attempt to extend gains,” said Stephen Brennock, analyst at London brokerage PVM Oil.
+“However, upside potential is being capped by two upcoming risk events, namely the G20 summit and next week’s OPEC meeting.”

+“A wait-and-see approach is therefore likely to prevail, which in turn will act as a damper on any looming price swings.”

+Leaders of the Group of 20 nations (G20), the world’s biggest economies, meet on Nov.
+30 and Dec.
+1, with the trade war between Washington and Beijing top of the agenda.
+With the top three crude producers - Russia, the United States and Saudi Arabia - all present, oil policy is expected to be discussed.

-Saudi Arabia raised oil production to an all-time high in November, an industry source said on Monday, pumping 11.1 million to 11.3 million barrels per day (bpd).
+Saudi Arabia raised oil production to a record high in November, an industry source said on Monday, pumping 11.1 million to 11.3 million barrels per day (bpd).

-But the kingdom has been pushing for a collective production cut by members of the Organization of the Petroleum Exporting Countries, indicating it may reduce supply by 500,000 bpd.
+But the kingdom has been pushing for a collective production cut by members of the Organization of the Petroleum Exporting Countries, indicating it could reduce supply by 500,000 bpd.

 GRAPHIC: Brent crude oil price slumps of 2008, 2014/2015 & 2018 in percent - tmsnrt.rs/2RiWkJ1